August 22, 2023

 By accessing this link, you will be leaving Risk Strategies website and entering a website hosted by another party.
 Please be advised that you will no longer be subject to, or under the protection of, the privacy and security policies of Risk Strategies website.
 We encourage you to read and evaluate the privacy and security policies of the site you are entering, which may be different than those of Risk Strategies.

-When disaster strikes, business interruption (BI) insurance can replace profit and fixed expenses.
-To be covered under a BI policy, your business pause must relate directly to physical loss or damage.
-Further, the loss or damage must be caused by a loss event listed in your commercial property insurance policy.
+To be covered under a BI policy, your business pause must relate directly to physical loss or damage to your insured property by a covered peril.

 Business interruption risks range broadly — from heavy rain causing water damage that shuts you down for a week to ongoing wildfires pausing operations for months.
 In the past three years, unprecedented BI losses have stemmed from: